Patrick McKenna: Is The O.J. Simpson Investigator Now Casey Anthony’s Boyfriend?

 — Jaclynn Moskow (@JaclynnMoskow) June 18, 2016

-Despite the rumors, there is no evidence that Patrick McKenna is Casey Anthony’s boyfriend or simply a mutual living arrangement.
+Despite the rumors, there is no evidence that Patrick McKenna is Casey Anthony’s boyfriend.

 [Featured Image by Red Huber-Pool/Getty Images]